pimlie/nuxt-matomo/README.md

 Nuxt.js uses vue-meta to asynchronously update the `document.title`, this means by default we dont know when the document.title is changed.
 Therefore the default behaviour for this plugin is to set the `route.path` as document title.

-If you set the module option `onMetaChange: true`, then this plugin will track page views on the first time some meta data is updated by vue-meta.
-This makes sure the document.title is available and updated, but if you have multiple pages without any meta data then those page views will probably not be tracked.
+If you set the module option `onMetaChange: true`, then this plugin will track page views on the first time some meta data is updated by vue-meta (after navigation).
+This makes sure the `document.title` is available and updated, but if you have multiple pages without any meta data then those page views will probably not be tracked.

-> vue-meta's changed event is only triggered when any meta data changed, make sure all your routes have a `head` option.
+> vue-meta's changed event is only triggered when any meta data changed, make sure all your routes have a [`head`](https://nuxtjs.org/api/pages-head) option.

-When debug is true, this plugin will show warnings in the console when it detects pages without a title or when no vue-meta changed event is triggered after navigation (timeout for this 500ms)
+When debug is true, this plugin will show warnings in the console when
+- it detects pages without a title
+- when no vue-meta changed event is triggered within 500ms after navigation (tracking could still occur, the timeout only shows a warning)

 You can also use a combination of manual tracking and a vuex store to keep track of the document.title